MAHI-HAKIM/War_Tactic_Game/README.md

- a tactical war game designed with Java using DSA algorithm for
+game designed with Java using DSA algorithm for